Metal Printed Parts

 Metal Printed Parts FAQs

-Production time depends on part size, geometry and material.
+Machining time depends on part size, geometry and material.
 Simple 3D printed parts may take a few hours, while larger or more complex builds with post-processing may take several days.
 Additive manufacturing allows faster turnaround than traditional methods for many parts.

-Which industries benefit most from additive manufacturing?
+Which industries benefit most from CNC machined additive manufacturing?

 Does additive manufacturing replace CNC machining?